-We left Jerusalem a little later than planned because I was printing my father’s Christmas present (a personalized calendar for 2012 made up entirely of photos of the family on holiday in different parts of the world) and proceeded on a long long drive to kibbutz Kfar Menachem, where my mother had volunteered forty years ago.
-I was a little disappointed by the fact that we didn’t actually drive through the ultra-orthodox city of Beit Shemesh to get there.
+We left Jerusalem a little later than planned because I was printing my father’s Christmas present and proceeded on a long, long drive to kibbutz Kfar Menachem, where my mother had volunteered forty years ago.
+I was a little disappointed by the fact that we didn’t drive through the ultra-orthodox city of Beit Shemesh to get there.
 My parents refused to detour through the city; they said they’d seen enough in Me’a She’arim.

 The following day, we drove to Ein Gedi.
-I had wanted very much to drive through Hebron so as to show my mother, father and brother the situation and the occupation there, but a friend the night before had insisted that there was no exit at the lower part of the West Bank.
+I had wanted very much to drive through Hebron to show my mother, father and brother the situation and the occupation there but a friend the night before had insisted that there was no exit at the lower part of the West Bank.
 I was sure he was wrong, but my parents decided to go with his advice.
 It turned out that there was an exit there after all.
-However, being Israeli he is forbidden from driving along many of these roads and areas (by Israeli law) and therefore didn’t know about them.
+However, as an Israeli he is forbidden from driving along many of the West Bank roads (by Israeli law) and therefore didn’t know about them.